spotify/ffwd-ruby/README.md

 It is a intended to run on locally and receive metrics and events through a set of widely used standard protocols.

-By running on the local system it is easily accessible to received pushed data from any monitored application.
+By running locally it is readily available to receive pushed data from monitored applications running on the system.

 FFWD takes care to forward the data with any _system-wide_ tags or attributes.
-This is metadata that describes the origin of the data, like _site_, and _role_.
-This allows for decoration of the received metrics and events to make them _semantic from the source_.
+This is metadata that describes the origin of the data, like _site_ and _role_.
+This allows for decoration of the received data to make it _semantic from the source_.
 This concept is described further in [Metrics 2.0](http://metrics20.org).

 * [Usage](#usage)